HomeMy WebLinkAbout1936-04-07 407

 public records.
 Every sole officer in charge of a department

-418
+418 01

-or office of the commonwealth or' of a county, city
+or office of the commonwealth or of a county, city

 or town having such public records in the department

-or office shall have the custody thereof.'
+Town Counsel ' s or off ice shall have the custody thereof. '

-person having custody of any public records shall,
+Selectmen's person having custody of any public records shall,

-at reasonable times, permit them to be inspected and
+Records at reasonable times, permit them to be inspected and

 examined by any person, under his supervision, and